yashgul/rift-rewind/DEPLOYMENT.md

-# Rift Rewind - Docker Deployment Guide
+# Rift Wrapped - Docker Deployment Guide

-This guide will help you deploy Rift Rewind on an Amazon EC2 instance using Docker and Docker Compose.
+This guide will help you deploy Rift Wrapped on an Amazon EC2 instance using Docker and Docker Compose.

 ## 📋 Prerequisites